 When someone tells you what is wrong, they’re pointing out things you can do better.

-Take this gold and use it.
 Take the input and ask yourself what your team could have done differently to prevent it.
 How can you use the feedback to improve your approach and processes?

 Negative feedback is part of being in business.
 Expect it.
 Accept it.
 And put a process in place so you can do something about it.